 The locations that achieve the best no-show rates are not lucky.
 They follow disciplined, standardized processes.
 When you standardize those processes across your network, every location can perform like the best.

 For the recovery protocols that complement no-show reduction, see our no-show recovery program guide.
 For centralized implementation, review our centralized patient recall guide.
+Every missed call costs your practice revenue.
+Talk to our team about how MyBCAT helps healthcare practices answer every call and keep schedules full.

 Sources